How did it start? The story behind D21 - Janeček method

 The idea of a voting system with two seat voting districts, two plus votes and a minus vote is born as a tool to fight corruption.
 In order to promote it, the project Positive Evolution is presented.

 In May 2013, the idea of “the effect of multiple votes” – more plus votes than winning candidates – emerges.
-The new voting system is called Democracy 21.
-We presented Democracy 21 to various institutions.
-Based on suggestion from experts from the World Bank, Democracy 21 is applied in the emerging sphere of civic participation through the voting software.
+The new voting system is called Democracy 21, later renamed to D21 - Janeček method.
+We presented D21 method to various institutions.
+Based on suggestion from experts from the World Bank, D21 -Janeček method is applied in the emerging sphere of civic participation through the voting software.
 Continuous scientific research is established.

 The first large-scale representative field survey in the Czech Republic is held during the parliamentary elections on a sample of 2,533 respondents.